SumYg/Project-Game/readme.md

 When playing the card game, the cards are also drawn from the card pool randomly.
 ### Data structures for storing game status
-Name, hand cards of players and the number of games won are stored in an array of structures.
+The name and hand of players ,as well as the number of games won are stored in an array of structures.

 The drawn cards are stored in a string seperated by spaces.
 ### Dynamic memory management